 How to Tell If Your EZGO Golf Cart Battery Needs Replacement?

 To determine if your EZGO golf cart battery needs replacement, you can look at several factors.
 For example, shorter driving range, abnormal charging or discharging, sluggish cart performance, or visible damage to the battery.
-You can also use instruments to check the battery voltage and capacity.
-If the battery has been in use for a long time or shows any safety risks, it should be replaced promptly.

 You can determine if the battery in your EZGO golf cart needs replacement by checking its range and charging performance.